bitnami/charts/bitnami/jasperreports/README.md

 - The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
 - Backwards compatibility is not guaranteed.

-To upgrade to `9.0.0`, backup JasperReports data and the previous MariaDB databases, install a new JasperReports chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.
+To upgrade to `11.0.0`, backup JasperReports data and the previous MariaDB databases, install a new JasperReports chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.

 In addition to this, the image was refactored and now the source code is published in GitHub in the [`rootfs`](https://github.com/bitnami/bitnami-docker-jasperreports/tree/master/7/debian-10/rootfs) folder of the container image.

+We also fixed a regression with readiness and liveness probes.
+Now the kind of probe cannot be configured under the *readinessProbe/livenessProbe* sections but in the *customReadinessProbe/customLivenessProbe* sections.

 ### To 10.0.0